 You have regular blood tests during treatment to check this.

-Changes to your blood counts
+Changes to your blood levels

 Occasional side effects